agle-dev/svelte-kanban/README.md

 The interface is currently the same.
 If you would like to try out the functionality, run this project in dev mode.

+This component should not be used until props can specify the Yjs document.

 ## Dev Mode

 ```sh